hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    recommends that validating resolvers change their behavior with respect to large iteration values.
-Specifically, validating resolver operators and validating resolver software implementers are

-Hardaker & Dukhovni      Expires 4 November 2022                [Page 6]

-Internet-Draft                    title                         May 2022

-   encouraged to continue evaluating NSEC3 iteration count deployments and lower their default acceptable limits over time.
+Specifically, validating resolver operators and validating resolver software implementers are encouraged to continue evaluating NSEC3 iteration count deployments but lower their default acceptable limits over time.
 Similarly, because treating a high iterations count as insecure leaves zones subject to attack, validating resolver operators and validating resolver software implementers are further encouraged to lower their default and acceptable limit for returning SERVFAIL when processing NSEC3 parameters containing large iteration count values.
-See Appendix A for measurements taken near the time of publication and potential starting points.
+See Appendix A for measurements taken near the time of publication of this document and potential starting points.

    Validating resolvers MAY return an insecure response to their clients when processing NSEC3 records with iterations larger than 0.
 Note